 - The SMSF shall invoke Nudm_UECM_Deregistration (SUPI, NF ID, Access Type) service operation from UDM to trigger UDM to delete SMSF address of the UE for the impacted Access Type(s).
+The SMSF also removes the UE Context for SMS for the impacted Access Type(s), including AMF address.

 - The UDM may update UE context in SMSF in UDR by Nudr_DM_Update (SUPI, Subscription Data, SMS Subscription data, SMSF address).
-The SMSF also removes the UE Context for SMS for the impacted Access Type(s), including AMF address.
+The UDM may remove the corresponding subscription of data change notification in UDR by Nudr_DM_Unsubscribe service operation.

 4.13.3.3 MO SMS over NAS in CM-IDLE (baseline)